dug22/PDF-Pinpoint/README.md

 * Identify, compare, and analyze relationships between the documents to uncover possible patterns and connections.
 * Enhance productivity for academic, legal, or business purposes with PDF Pinpoint.
 * Does not require an internet connection to run this application, which respects user privacy.

+# Media

 # URL Endpoints:
 1. **localhost:8080** accesses the main RAG chatbot application.
+2. **localhost:8080/upload** endpoint to upload documents.
-2. **localhost:8080/documents** accesses a list of documents loaded into the application.
+3. **localhost:8080/documents** accesses a list of documents loaded into the application.
-3. **localhost:8080/delete/file_name** deletes a file from the given repository.
+4. **localhost:8080/delete/file_name** deletes a file from the given repository.

 # Contributions
 If you'd like to contribute to this repository, feel free to open a pull request with your suggestions, bug fixes, or enhancements.
 Contributions are always welcome!